Monday, May 20, 2024

 Hazel is a chef whose confidence has been shattered by a particularly horrible customer.
 She has, sadly, lost her passion for cooking beautiful food, and she takes a job as a dog minder for Ethan’s Jack Russell while Ethan is filming.

-This is not my usual kind of book but, for one, I found the writing about the cat and dog sweet and real which absolutely won me over; another point I would like to make is that Amy Hutton knows how to write a sex scene, a skill a lot of authors aspire to but not many do really well.
-The movie which I hope will eventuate will be a winner if it is filmed on Queensland’s Sunshine Coast and Sydney’s Northern Beaches.
-Heaven on earth!
+This is not my usual kind of book; however, Amy Sutton’s writing about the cat and dog was tender, sweet and real which absolutely won me over; and another point I would like to make is that Amy knows how to write a sex scene, a skill a lot of authors aspire to but not many do really well.
+The movie which I hope will eventuate will be a winner if it is filmed on Queensland’s Sunshine Coast and Sydney’s Northern Beaches: heaven on earth!

 Published by Simon & Schuster